MusaAqeel/MusaAqeel/README.md

 ![](https://komarev.com/ghpvc/?username=MusaAqeel)
 ## 💻 What I'm up to...
 - 🔨 Founded and currently leading Maple High Schools Computer Science Clubs newest division "MHS Programming".
-- 🔨 Leading a team of passionate programmers to create an object recognition tool using openCV in python.
 - 🔨 Developing an iOS application in Swift that has an overview of events, shows announcements, built in TechAssist functionality and other useful tools for Maple High School Students.
 - 🥇  1x Hackathon UI/UX Award Winner for "Formula Invaders"
 - 👾  Recived Ryerson DMZ CanHack 2022 Badge